tankh99/tp/docs/DeveloperGuide.md

 **Alternatives considered**
 1. Smarter filtering based on the date and time of the appointment.
 However, this was not implemented as it was not necessary for the current scope of the project.
 ### Report Patient Feedback Feature
-Report patient feedback score is a feature that averages out the feedback scores of all currently filtered appointment.
+Report patient feedback score is a feature that averages out the feedback scores of all currently filtered appointments.
 It allows getting the average scores of appointments within a given date range

 The overall data flow of patient feedback data is detailed below by a class diagram.
 **Note**: This class diagram doesn't represent the command, but rather, how data is stored